MicrosoftDocs/CortanaSkillsKit/docs/skills/cortana-design-guidelines.md

 |--- |
 | Cancel trip with handoff screen |

-Tasks that take less than 500ms for your app to respond, and require no additional information from the user, can be completed without further participation from **Cortana**, other than displaying the completion screen.
+Tasks that take less than 500ms for your app to respond, and require no additional information from the user, can be completed without further participation from Cortana, other than displaying the completion screen.

-If your application requires more than 500ms to respond, **Cortana** provides a handoff screen.
+If your application requires more than 500ms to respond, Cortana provides a handoff screen.
 The app icon and name are displayed, and you must provide both GUI and TTS handoff strings to indicate that the voice command was correctly understood.
-The handoff screen will be shown for up to 5 seconds; if your app doesn't respond within this time, **Cortana** presents a generic error screen.
+The handoff screen will be shown for up to 5 seconds; if your app doesn't respond within this time, Cortana presents a generic error screen.

 ### GUI and TTS guidelines for handoff screens